lucas-munoz1/lucas-munoz1.github.io/ecommerce-page.md

   - Organizing all docs into a DocBin
   - Splitting the dataset into training and test sets.

-VISUAL PLACEHOLDER: DIAGRAM SHOWING CONVERSION FROM LINES TO SPACY _Figure 9: Json Lines to Spacy DocBin Functions_
+_Figure 9: Json Lines to Spacy DocBin Functions_
 ![spacy format example 2](https://github.com/user-attachments/assets/b02e93b6-76a9-4417-b77a-3cac6396c1dd)